Meduty/merlins-aitomaton/README.md

 # MerlinAI 🎯

 **MerlinAI** is a comprehensive AI-powered Magic: The Gathering (MTG) card generation and utility suite.
 It generates custom MTG cards using AI models with externalized configuration, exports sets compatible with Magic Set Editor (MSE), and supports image generation via Stable Diffusion.
-The system features a complete orchestrator with clean progress bars and verbose debugging modes.
+The system features a complete orchestrator with clean progress bars, verbose debugging modes, and a pack builder system for creating realistic booster packs.

 ---